mohanhops/mohanhops.github.io/_posts/2022-05-7-A-Complete-View of-High-Performance-Systems .md

 -	In Scaling out HPC environment, there is a need for new storage systems to provide massive parallel IO to be able to scale out together with the compute.
 -	Traditional storage consists of various specialized hardware in datacenters such as firewall servers, storage servers, compute servers.
 Now a days the server’s software defines its role rather than custom hardware.
 The same server can also be a web server, a load balancer, a storage server, or a compute node - it all depends on the software You install on the server.
--	To address the massive parallel IO requirements there were different file systems developed
+-	To address the massive parallel IO requirements there were different file systems developed.
 * **Network File System (NFS)**
    *	NFS is not the actual file system, but the protocol used between the clients and the servers with the data.
    *	NFS failed to serve the ever-changing needs of storage users today.
 Now a days almost all operating systems can access NFS version 3 storage